 For purposes of the Interim Master Terms Agreement (the “Agreement”) to which this Schedule relates :

 1. UBS.
-All references to Enron North America Corp., formerly known as Enron Capital & Trade Resources Corp. (“ENA”), in the Reference Agreement shall be replaced with references to UBS AG, a Swiss corporation (“UBS”).
+All references to Enron North America Corp., formerly known as Enron Capital & Trade Resources Corp. (“ENA”), in the Reference Agreement shall be replaced with references to UBS AG, a bank organized under the laws of Switzerland (“UBS”).

 2. Credit Support.
 Any and all references to Enron Corp. or any other entity, in its capacity as Credit Support Provider or Specified Entity with respect to ENA under the Reference Agreement, shall be deleted.
 Credit Support Provider and Specified Entity shall mean in relation to UBS, none.
 The Credit Support Annex that forms a part of the Restated Master Agreement shall be the only Credit Support Document with respect to UBS.
 Any and all references to the Credit Rating of Enron Corp. are hereby amended to refer to the Credit Rating of UBS.
 Any and all references to the Guaranty of Enron Corp. are hereby deleted.